 How can students change their class schedule?

 Students should reach out to their advisor, the assistant or associate deans for their schools, or the Student Academic Success and Engagement office if they wish to adjust their schedules.
 Please refer to the academic calendar for the last days to add and drop classes.

 Will tuition and fees be adjusted?

-No. Dual delivery of courses requires a significant investment.
+No. Dual delivery of courses requires a significant financial investment.
 In fact, many colleges include a distance learning fee due to the additional costs of designing and delivering remote courses, including instructional designers, instructor training, media production, and technology.
 Expenses for labs are also incurred even when they are not in-person.

 Am I required to wear a mask in class or in my lab?

-How will in-person and off campus internships/experiences for the Fall work?
+How will in-person and off campus internships/experiences for the spring work?

 Online, synchronous classes meet only online, but there is a 'live' component at specific designated times so students and faculty can interact remotely.

 Hybrid classes are classes that are a combination of online work and in-person meetings with the entire class.

 “Green” cleaning solutions are used, followed by disinfectants with high alcohol content.

 How are science labs, creative arts studios and other non-traditional classrooms adjusted for social distancing?

-These types of instruction settings are restricted to 50 percent or students sitting three feet apart, whichever amounts to less capacity.
-In addition, plexiglass barriers and other accommodations were made in these spaces.
+These types of instruction settings are restricted to students sitting six feet apart.
+In addition, Plexiglass barriers and other accommodations were made in some of these spaces.

 Are there changes to the hours and/or the configuration of the Library?
 Can books still be checked out?

 Yes and yes.
 The Library has been reconfigured to adhere to social distancing.
 There have been some adjustments to the hours of operation, but nothing significant.